 HBS boasts a very high median GMAT score of 730 for its latest incoming class.
 Therefore, it’s really important to score above the median score for a successful HBS MBA application.
 Here are some free GMAT preparation resources for you.

 Word of Caution – Before you start researching external factors, be prepared that you might feel overwhelmed and that’s normal.
 Keep your cool and remember, all those people who eventually got an admit in HBS started just like you.

 HBS is one of the most sought after Business School.
 How about getting into Stanford, Wharton, Kellogg or other top business schools?
 Read this article on how to get into a top business school.

 HBS Website Research

 In External research, you should first start with Harvard Business School’s website.
 Research on the program you are planning to apply for (2- year MBA, executive program, HBX, Doctoral programs).
 Look at the facts and figures of their MBA program, Alumni, research and their campus & culture.
 HBS boasts about their diverse classrooms.
-Look at the table below.
-It gives you an idea about the various aspects diversity HBS looks for.
+Take a look at the Harvard Business School (HBS) class profile, and employment reports to learn more.

 Contact people on LinkedIn

 When you have researched LinkedIn profiles, it’s time to contact them.
 Remember, they are busy people so they might take some time to respond.
 The idea is to contact lots of different people from diverse backgrounds and get their advice on your profile.
 Some people might not respond, so make sure you contact a lot of people.
 A few of them will surely give you sound advice, and you’ll feel the worth of this exercise.